 This is the transfer of modeling artefacts to a subgroup of the modeling team focused on the production of the RDF and XML bindings.
 There are several items involved in these bindings (multiple XSD schemas, multiple OWL vocabularies) but all are generated from the XMI expression of the model programmatically.
 While there are several techniques for automatic validation of the binding, the simplest is to verify that the XMI as transferred will produce output bindings, without fatal errors.
 Errors at this stage would likely involve both modelers and production team members in their resolution.

 Because a full validation of the bindings is not a simple matter of submitting the XMI formatted model to the transformations which produce the bindings (see below), but also involves some non-automated processes, the validation at hand-over is restricted to making sure that bindings can be produced for further validation.

-[QUERY: Is this OK?
-Other criteria for hand-over?]
+The mapping to RDF should be complete, i.e. should contain both a vocabulary and a criteria for mapping at the property level.

 Documentation Production (6)

-[QUERY: Jon – what validation points/tools are useful here?]
+The output from XMI to rst into Sphinx should build without errors.

 Bindings Production (7)